lklok66/ice/cpp/install/vc71/doc/README.txt

 4) Open php.ini and add the following lines to the end of the file:

+   extension = php_ice.dll

+   If the extension file php_ice.dll is not in C:\PHP5 you will need to specify the location using extension_dir.
+For example, if the extension is left in C:\Ice\bin then the following is required:

    extension_dir = C:\Ice\bin
-   extension = php_ice.dll

-   If you placed the Ice extension in a different directory in step 3, modify the value of extension_dir accordingly.

-   Note that the extension_dir directive can be specified multiple times, but subsequent definitions override previous ones and only the last definition is actually used to load extensions.
-Also be aware that the php.ini-recommended file contains a definition for extension_dir, so if you used that file as a starting point for your php.ini file, you most likely need to disable or remove the existing definition of extension_dir.

 5) Start Apache and verify that the PHP module has been loaded successfully.
 If Apache does not start, check the Windows Event Viewer as well as Apache's log files for more information.

 6) In order to load Slice definitions for a PHP script, you must modify php.ini and then restart Apache.
-For example, the "hello" demo in \Ice\demophp\Ice\hello requires the following addition to php.ini:
+For example, the "hello" demo in C:\Ice\demophp\Ice\hello requires the following addition to php.ini:

    ice.slice = C:\Ice\demophp\Ice\hello\Hello.ice